noiselabs/ppi-docs/README.md

 To submit a contribution, fork the official repository on GitHub and send a [Pull Request](https://help.github.com/articles/using-pull-requests).

-Like PPI Framework source code, the documentation repository is split into two branches: 2.1 for the current PPI 2.1.x release and master as the development branch for upcoming releases.
+Like PPI Framework source code, the documentation repository is split into three branches: 2.0 for the current PPI 2.0.x release, 2.1 for the current PPI 2.1.x release and master as the development branch for upcoming releases.

 Translations
 ------------